 Resilience includes not only the responsiveness to abrupt disasters or crises but also the ability of a system to adapt itself to long-term environmental changes for survival.
 It is also an issue of resilience engineering, for instance, how an enterprise can continue innovation and keep competitiveness under changing social and economic environment.

-Self-supporting students can apply for the exemption of Entrance Fee and Annual Tuition, Entrance Fee could be exempted up to a half of the full amount.
-Annual Tuition could be exempted a half or the whole of the total amount.
+Self-supporting students can claim the exemption of Entrance Fee and Annual Tuition.
+Entrance Fee could be exempted a half or the whole of the total amount.

-SEUT RA Fellowship: Type A and Type B (only for doctoral course student)
+SEUT RA Fellowship: Type S, A, and B (only for doctoral course students)